MicrosoftDocs/PowerShell-Docs/reference/6/PSReadLine/Set-PSReadlineOption.md

 Specifies a **ScriptBlock** that is called from `ValidateAndAcceptLine`.
 If an exception is thrown, validation fails and the error is reported.

+Before throwing an exception, the validation handler can place the cursor at the point of the error to make it easier to fix.
+A validation handler can also change the command line, such as to correct common typographical errors.

 `ValidateAndAcceptLine` is used to avoid cluttering your history with commands that can't work.